konstantinosftw/oddsportal-scraper-for-betting-strategy/README.md

 ## Dependencies ##

-Except from the modules you'll need to install, like 'BeautifoulSoup' and 'openpyxl', you'll need to download 'PhantomJS'.
+Except from the modules you'll need to install, like `BeautifoulSoup` and `openpyxl`, you'll need to download `PhantomJS`.
-Add PhantomJS.exe to your PATH or copy it in the same folder as the *result_scraper.py* script.
+Add `PhantomJS.exe` to your PATH or copy it in the same folder as the *result_scraper.py* script.